Tomcli/Stock-Price-Indicator/README.md

 1. Download and unzip this package.
 2. Replace authentication to your own Quandl API Key.
 3. Install `quandl`, `parse`, `numpy`, `pandas`, and `matplotlib` to your python.
 You can use `pip install [library]` to install.

+## How to use this script
+1. Put in all the variables in *input.txt*.
-4. Run `python main.py` in this directory.
+2. Run `python main.py` in this directory.

+## Formatting for input.txt
+Ticker symbols: Put down all your ticker symbols and separate it with `,`
+Start_date: Put down yyyy-mm-dd or default
+End_date: Put down yyyy-mm-dd or default